tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 connection IDs belong to the same assocatiation.
 Sending implementations MUST NOT mix records from multiple DTLS associations in the same datagram.
-If the second or later record has a connection ID which does not match that used for previous records, the rest of the datagram MUST be discarded.
+If the second or later record has a connection ID which does not correspond to the same association used for previous records, the rest of the datagram MUST be discarded.

 When expanded, the epoch and sequence number can be combined into an unpacked RecordNumber structure, as shown below: